Good stuff

 What's the verdict?

-The Mazda MX-5 isn’t the world’s best-selling roadster by accident – its recipe of simple mechanicals and accessible fun mean it’s a car with low running costs and broad appeal.
-And there's nothing else left in the segment that does so much for so little.
+The Mazda MX-5 isn’t the world’s best-selling roadster by accident: its recipe of simple mechanicals and accessible fun mean it’s a car with low running costs and broad appeal.
+There's literally nothing else left in the segment that does so much for so little.

 The Rivals